 This strategy outlines the Streets Ahead team's strategic approach to maintaining and managing the city’s street trees.

 All street trees have been assessed by qualified tree experts who hold current professional tree inspector qualifications from LANTRA, this is the UK’s Sector Skills Council for land-based and environmental industries.
 All Streets Ahead assessors are also qualified in arboriculture, with the team clocking up over 100 years' combined experience in this field.

-Those trees that will benefit and thrive from further maintenance and other treatments including crown lifting, crown thinning, crown reduction and general pruning will be placed into a cycle of maintenance, allowing them to continue to thrive in the street environment .
+All trees will benefit from further maintenance and other treatments including crown lifting, crown thinning, crown reduction and general pruning on an on-going cycle of maintenance, allowing them to continue to thrive in the street environment .

 The city’s street trees are assessed to establish their health and condition.